Data Bucketing

 SET ("dynamic_partition.buckets"="16");

-After modifying the number of buckets, you can use the SHOW PARTITION command to check the updated number of buckets.
+After modifying the number of buckets, you can check the result with the SHOW PARTITION command.